AustinBarrett2282/Georgia_Tech_Final_Project/Network Analysis/Network Analysis.md

 1. What is the username of the Windows user whose computer is infected? matthijs.devries
 2. What are the IP addresses used in the actual infection traffic?
     It looks like the address of 172.16.4.205 is the infected PC so its is one of the addresses, and when I looked at the conversations this IP address had it talked with 185.243.115.84 the most so this is likely the source of the infection.
 Upon further investigation I saw that the infected IP had downloaded a large file from the 185.243.115.84 IP, and when I looked up this IP on virustotal it came back with red flags.

 3. As a bonus, retrieve the desktop background of the Windows host.

-Image
-Illegal Downloads
+## Illegal Downloads

 IT was informed that some users are torrenting on the network.
 The Security team does not forbid the use of torrents for legitimate purposes, such as downloading operating systems.
 However, they have a strict policy against copyright infringement.
 IT shared the following about the torrent activity: